kurimochi/PascalCTF_2025_Writeups/Romans_Empyre/README.md

 ### Cracking
 Ciphers such as the Caesar cipher are extremely vulnerable to brute force attacks on keys, so they are used to crack them.

+For example, in Python, the code would look like this:
 ```python
 import string
 alphabet = string.ascii_letters + string.digits + "{}_-.,/%?$!@#"